rakesh-mr/AngularHelloWorld/README.md

 import Hello World Module in root module

 ```
-import { HelloWorldModule } from 'wfm-ng-hello-world/helloworld';
+import { HelloWorldModule } from 'wfm-ng-hello-world';
 ```

 In the module metadata, import the hello world module.